Cre4T3Tiv3/llm-prompt-debugger/README.md

 Export history to:

-- ✅ JSON for programmatic analysis
+- JSON for programmatic analysis
-- ✅ Markdown for docs or knowledge sharing
+- Markdown for docs or knowledge sharing

-> 🧠 Markdown output is grouped by model and time-stamped
+> ℹ️ Markdown output is grouped by model and time-stamped

 ---